teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The DFA's initial state is always the first one.

 A state's edges end when the next state's edges begin, or at the end of the edges if this is the last state.
+If a state and all states after it do not have any edges, its `firstEdge` field MUST be equal to the number of edges in the DFA plus one.

 For each state, its edges' ranges MUST be disjoint and sorted in ascending order.